maelebedel/Lung-Segmentation/README.md

 ### Prerequisites

-- MATLAB with the following toolboxes:
+- **MATLAB** with the following toolboxes:
-  - Image Processing Toolbox.
+  - Image Processing Toolbox (required).
-  - Statistics and Machine Learning Toolbox (optional).
+  - Statistics and Machine Learning Toolbox.
 - A DICOM dataset.
 [Example dataset from Kitware](https://data.kitware.com/#collection/579787098d777f1268277a27/folder/5a9dc8f78d777f06857860fd).

 ### Steps to Run